-In the table below, the subsector scores (ie, Industry Rewards) and full component scores (ie, Rewards) have been expressed as a percentage of the total weight or as a percentage of the maximum score that can be
+In the table below, the subsector scores (i.e, Industry Rewards) and full component scores (i.e, Rewards) have been expressed as a percentage of the total weight or as a percentage of the maximum score that can be achieved.
+This allows for the identification of the sub-sector or component that will most positively or negatively affect a single market.

-Q216 Middle East And Africa Pharmaceutical Risk/Reward Index
+Q316 Middle East And Africa Pharmaceutical Risk/Reward Index